 Performance across segments was also strong: North America revenue grew 11%, international operations expanded 14%, and AWS advanced 20% – its fastest growth rate in the past 11 quarters.
 AWS maintained a healthy margin of around 35%, while Amazon’s advertising business grew by more than 20%, becoming an increasingly important source of profitability.

-| Multiple | What it indicates | Value | Comment |
+| Multiple | What it indicates | Value | Commentary |

 |---|---|---|---|

-| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 32.9 | ⬤ Trading at a premium to both the market and its own historical average – not cheap, but the rise in profit and margins partly justifies it.
-The valuation cushion is limited. |
+| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 29.3 | ⬤ While the valuation does not appear extreme, the margin of safety remains limited should earnings growth slow. |

-| P/S (TTM) | Price paid for 1 USD of annual revenue | 3.6 | ⬤ High for a retail + AWS mix – the market is paying for improved margins and the AI growth story, but the stock is no longer attractively valued. |
+| P/S (TTM) | Price paid for 1 USD of annual revenue | 3.1 | ⬤ Moderate for Amazon. |

-| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 168 | ⬤ The company is currently generating little free cash flow, as significant spending is directed towards AI infrastructure and logistics. |
+| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 292 | ⬤ Very expensive due to sharply compressed free cash flow amid substantial investment spending. |

-| FCF Yield (TTM) | Free cash flow yield to shareholders | 0.6% | ⬤ Yield is almost negligible.
-AMZN shares are essentially a pure play on future free cash flow. |
+| FCF Yield (TTM) | Free cash flow yield to shareholders | 0.5% | ⬤Very low. |

-| EV/EBITDA (TTM) | Enterprise value to operating profit before depreciation and amortisation | 17.0 | ⬤ High for a company of this scale – especially considering that capital expenditure is rising aggressively. |
+| EV/EBITDA (TTM) | Enterprise value to operating profit before depreciation and amortisation | 15.2 | ⬤ Slightly elevated, but justifiable given the quality of AWS and the advertising business. |

-| EV/EBIT (TTM) | Enterprise value to operating profit | 32.1 | ⬤ The market is paying over 30 times annual operating earnings – a clear premium for Amazon’s AI infrastructure investments. |
+| EV/EBIT (TTM) | Enterprise value to operating profit | 28.4 | ⬤ A relatively high price relative to current operating profit. |

-| Net Debt/EBITDA | Debt burden relative to EBITDA | –0.3 | ⬤ Strong liquidity position – the company holds more cash than debt. |
+| Net Debt/EBITDA | Debt burden relative to EBITDA | 0.35 | ⬤ Low leverage. |

-| Interest Coverage (TTM) | Ability to cover interest expenses with operating profit | 46 | ⬤ Interest costs are minimal relative to profit, reflecting very low financial risk. |
+| Interest Coverage (TTM) | Ability to cover interest expenses with operating profit | 35 | ⬤ Interest expenses are covered with a wide margin of safety; rising rates alone are not a key risk factor. |

-Valuation analysis of Amazon.com, Inc. – conclusion
+Valuation multiple analysis for Amazon.com, Inc. – conclusion

 Amazon.com stock analysis and forecast for 2026Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.